Stephen McNally

 Stephen McNally (born Horace Vincent McNally; July 29, 1911 – June 4, 1994) was an American actor remembered mostly for his appearances in many Westerns and action films.
-He often played hard-hearted characters, criminals, bullies, and other villains.
+His dark features often cast him as hard-hearted characters, criminals, bullies, and other villains.

 Early years

-Born in New York City, McNally attended Fordham University School of Law and was an attorney in the late 1930s before he pursued his passion for acting.
-He was a one time president of the Catholic Actors Guild.
+Stephen McNally was born Horace McNally in New York City.
+McNally attended Fordham University School of Law and was an attorney in the late 1930s before he pursued his passion for acting.

 Career

-He started his stage career using his real name, Horace McNally, and began appearing uncredited in many World War II-era films.
-In 1948, he changed his stage name to Stephen McNally (taking the name of his then-2-year-old son) and began appearing credited as both movie villains and heroes.
-In 1940, as "Horace McNally," he played Dr. Richardson in the Broadway stage production of Johnny Belinda.
+He started his stage career using his real name, Horace McNally.
+He was signed by Metro-Goldwyn-Mayer in 1942 and cast in supporting roles.
+His first juvenile lead was as a newspaper editor in the Laurel and Hardy comedy Air Raid Wardens (1943).
+He remained with MGM, always billed as Horace McNally, until 1946.